 - In a large mixing bowl, whisk the cream and icing sugar until you have soft peaks.
 Mix in the mascarpone and pistachio paste until just combined.

 - Pour the coffee into a shallow dish and dip the sponge fingers in it for a couple of seconds on each side, allowing them just enough time to soak up the coffee flavour.
-Place in an even layer across the base of a medium-sized dish.
+Place in an even layer across the base of a medium-sized dish - ours was 9 x 13inch roughly).

 - Carefully spread some of the pistachio-cream mix on top of the sponge layer.
 Top with a layer of coffee-soaked sponge fingers, before adding another layer of pistachio cream.
 Repeat until you have used all the sponge fingers, ensuring you end with the pistachio cream - the number of layers will depend on the size and shape of your dish.